 It’s possible to see these Churches and historical sites of Malta in 10 days, but I would recommend a full two weeks at least to see all of these without feeling rushed.
 Spend 7 days on Malta and 3 further days on the island of Gozo to explore the citadel, Churches and relax on the beaches.

-You might also like to read about St Pauls Cathedral in Mdina – another strong contender for the best Church in Malta!
+If you enjoyed this article on Malta sightseeing, you might also like to read about St Pauls Cathedral in Mdina – another strong contender for the best Church in Malta!